mgkaefer26/react-redux-toolkit-with-axios-hooks/README.md

 ### Login Credentials

-Please use the following credentials to login to the\
+Please use the following credentials to sign in\
 `username`: eve.holt@reqres.in \
 `password`: cityslicka